InfraLore/make_for_devops/chapters/03-make_fundamentals.md

-# Chapter 3 - Make Fundamentals for the DevOps Engineer
+# Chapter 3 - Make Fundamentals for the Modern DevOps Engineer

 \chaptersubtitle{A practical primer on Make syntax, focusing on the features most relevant to DevOps workflows rather than traditional compilation.}